EdDuarte/website/content/posts/living-globe.md

 ---
-title: "Living Globe: Tridimensional interactive visualization of world demographic data"
+title: "Living Globe, a tridimensional interactive visualization of demographic data sets"
-prologue: "The paper and prototype described in this page were presented at the HCI International 2016 in The Westin Harbour Castle Hotel, Toronto, Canada.
-It was originally presented in portuguese at SciTecIN 2015, University of Coimbra, Portugal."
 description: "Open-source WebGL app for tri-dimensional worldwide data visualization, with customizable data-to-visual mapping and filtering with adjustable scales"